deepset-ai/haystack-experimental/README.md

 ## Implementation

-Experiments should try to replicate the namespace of the core package.
+Experiments should replicate the namespace of the core package.
 For example, a new generator:

 ```python
 # in haystack_experimental/components/generators/foobar.py